 LEARNING OBJECTIVE(S)

 Students will:

 - compare ways in which people get paid.

 - identify the benefits

-and tradeoffs of different work
+and tradeoffs of different

-scenarios including including
+work scenarios including

 employment, independent

-contracting, military service,
+contractors, military,

-and entrepreneurship..
+and entrepreneur.

 - explore ways they can earn money in different ways in the future.